Roald Dysthe: Pre-war life and career

 He was born in Kristiania as a son of alcohol importer Carl Schøyen Dysthe and Alfhild Dorothea Rachlew Dysthe.
 He had one older brother, Sven, and the younger siblings Gunnar, Ingeborg and Helge.
 He finished his secondary education in 1921, and took his education abroad, in commerce, wine and liquor production.
 He started a business career together with his brother Sven.

 From 1928 to 1930 they were involved in a major public case.
 On 4 May 1928 they wrote a letter to the government, complaining that the state semi-monopoly Vinmonopolet disfavorized their father's wine importing agency Dysthe & Co.
 A scrutiny commission was set up to review Vinmonopolet's business practice.
 Vinmonopolet, on the other hand, sued the Dysthe brothers to have the complaints declared null and void, but a year later, in April 1930, Vinmonopolet lost the legal case.
 The Dysthe brothers' defender was Ole Røed.
 The case became a major scandal in the media as Vinmonopolet's role was unveiled.
 The board chairman Hans Halvorsen, who was a brother-in-law of the Prime Minister Johan Ludwig Mowinckel, had to resign together with board member Trygve Wettre and three employees.

 From the 1930s the brothers were active in the Norwegian-Third Reich friendship society Norsk-Tysk Selskap.
-He worked in McKesson & Robbins. and was a board member of Dysthe & Co.
+He worked at McKesson & Robbins. and was a board member of Dysthe & Co.